DIYbiosphere/sphere/docs/introduction/getting-started.md

 permalink: /docs/introduction/getting-started/
 crumb: introduction
 title: Getting Started
-summary: Kickstart guide to getting familiar with using the database, and contributing to the project of the DIYbiosphere
+summary: Get familiar with using the database and contributing to the project of the DIYbiosphere
 ---

 The DIYbiosphere is a collaborative project to create a worldwide Database of DIYbio initiatives.
 The Database is the core of the DIYbiosphere project.
 It's structure, components and organization are explained in the [Basics of the Database][database] section.
 The key ideas are: